chiemelaonu/Predicting-Box-Office-Success/README.md

 ## Overview
 This is a repo for my final project including the final report, executive summary, and supporting code.
-This project utilizes `tidymodels` to build a predictive model on the survival length (in months) of those with pancreatic cancer.
-The target variable used for this model is `survival_time_log10`
+This project utilizes `tidymodels` to build a predictive model on the revenue of movies.
+The target variable used for this model is `yeo_revenue`.

 ## Subfolders